Fréjus Rail Tunnel: Alterations and improvements

+Closure

+On 27 August 2023, a major landslide occurred on the line close to the tunnel at Saint-André à La Praz.
+All traffic through the tunnel, including the major TGV and Frecciarossa services between the Gare de Lyon and Milan Centrale / Porta Garibaldi were suspended.
+Repairs were complicated and the line remained closed until spring 2025.

 Neighbouring fortifications

 Following the transfer of Savoy from Italy to France, the Fréjus Tunnel became a possible invasion route from Italy to France, particularly as it avoided the historical difficulties posed by the Mont Cenis pass.
 Accordingly, an extraordinary amount of defensive fortifications were constructed near to and around Modane.
 The Fort du Replaton and the Fort du Sapey were built in the late nineteenth century on the heights across the valley of the Arc.
-During the 1930s, the Maginot Line fortifications Ouvrage Saint-Gobain, Ouvrage Saint-Antoine and additional fortifications at Le Sappey were also constructed.
+During the 1930s, the Alpine Line fortifications Ouvrage Saint-Gobain, Ouvrage Saint-Antoine and additional fortifications at Le Sappey were also constructed.

 A blockhouse along the rail line to the east of the modern tunnel entrance has become a tourist attraction.
 The maison penchée ("leaning house") was built in 1939 to guard the tunnel entrance over an ammunition magazine connected to the tunnel by a gallery.
 During 1944, the retreating Germans deliberately exploded two rail wagons inside the tunnel entrance, causing the magazine to explode and blasting the blockhouse off its foundations, leaving it on a tilt.